 - In an hour or so, he's going to be buried six feet under forever.

 - I swear if looks could kill Jane would be six feet under and rolling in her grave.

-- (British six and two threes) Used to convey that there is little real difference between two alternatives.Example sentences
+- Used to convey that there is little real difference between two alternatives: you blame me, I blame you—it was six of one and half a dozen of the otherMore example sentences

 - I made numerous trips to the school where I had to pre-book an appointment with the head only to be told it had been dealt with or that it was six of one and half a dozen of the other.